Changes You May Experience During Pregnancy

 Food cravings, food aversions, and hunger

-Pregnancy hormones can trigger headaches in some women.
+Pregnancy hormones can trigger headaches in some patients.
 This may be especially true if you were prone to headaches before you got pregnant.
-Some women have headaches related to vision changes during pregnancy.
+Some patients have headaches related to vision changes during pregnancy.
 In these cases, adjusting the eyeglass prescription may help.

 Frequent urination, leaking urine